The Erasmus+ scheme exists to promote study abroad principally within the European Union although it also extends to some countries outside the Union.

 You will carry out a research project worth 30 ECTS credits.
 It is acceptable to do this in a laboratory outside the University, for instance with a company or a research institution.

-It is obviously essential to have some knowledge of German, French or Spanish on entry (AS level is the course requirement, except for the exchange to Denmark, where teaching is in English).
-Languages for All (LFA) at the Language Teaching Centre courses (2 hours per week), during the First and Second year are compulsory to prepare students for a year in Europe, and we expect students intending to partake in the scheme to achieve a minimum of Level 3 in their chosen language by the end of Term 6.
+It is essential to have some knowledge of German, French or Spanish on entry (AS level is the course requirement, except for the exchange to Denmark, where teaching is in English).
+Languages for All (LFA) courses (2 hours per week), during the First and Second year are compulsory to prepare students for a year in Europe, and we expect students intending to partake in the scheme to achieve a minimum of Level 3 in their chosen language by the end of Term 6.
 Students with an existing A level in a language are encouraged to continue to Level 4.

-If you have not yet done so, could you therefore please make sure you enrol for one of the courses (the courses run through the whole academic year).
+If you have not yet done so, could you please make sure you enrol for one of the courses (the courses run through the whole academic year).

 Tuition fees for the language courses will be reimbursed at the end of the second year, as long as you have completed the course satisfactorily, and are registered to take the Year in Europe.